Overview

 The Power of the Herd

 Linda’s books The Tao of Equus (2001), Riding between the Worlds (2003), and Way of the Horse: Equine Archetypes for Self Discovery (2007) have been translated into French, German, Dutch, and most recently the Czech language.
-Her latest volume, The Power of the Herd (2013), has already been released in French and Dutch.
-This book has achieved notoriety as a textbook in universities, therapeutic practices, and corporate leadership programs.
-It’s even used in continuing education seminars for other facilitator trainings unrelated to Eponaquest (including EAGALA and PATH-based programs as well as several equine-facilitated coaching programs).
-However, only those facilitators who study directly with Linda Kohanov and graduate from post-2012 Eponaquest Apprenticeship Programs (or the Power of the Herd Continuing Education seminars for previous Eponaquest graduates) carry an official endorsement from the creator of this innovative model and are featured as Recommended Instructors with the “POH” designation on the Eponaquest Worldwide website.
+The Power of the Herd (2013) and The Five Roles of a Master Herder (2016) have been released in multiple languages.
+These books have achieved notoriety as textbooks in universities, therapeutic practices, and corporate leadership programs.
+They’re even used in continuing education seminars for other facilitator trainings unrelated to Eponaquest (including EAGALA and PATH-based programs as well as several equine-facilitated coaching programs).
+However, only those facilitators who study directly with Linda Kohanov and graduate from post-2012 Eponaquest and Master Herder Apprenticeship Programs (or the Power of the Herd Continuing Education seminars for previous Eponaquest graduates) carry an official endorsement from the creator of this innovative model and are featured as Recommended Instructors with the “POH” and/or “Master Herder” designations on the Eponaquest Worldwide website.

 “While I’m pleased to see that so many people have embraced The Power of the Herd and are incorporating the 12 Guiding Principles into their own practices,” Linda says, “there are very specific horse-facilitated activities, indoor experiential activities, and phone consultation techniques that go along with the text that I simply could not include in the book.
 They must be taught in person.”

-Linda’s new book The 5 Roles of a Master Herder has taken this work to a whole new level in 2016.
+Linda’s fifth book, The 5 Roles of a Master Herder, took this work to a whole new level.
 And has been embraced by a larger audience than ever.
-Actor, director and author William Shatner calls this model an innovative and practical nature-based approach to leadership — and life.
+Actor, director and author William Shatner calls this model “an innovative and practical nature-based approach to leadership — and life.
 It’s not just for corporate executives.
-Parents, teachers, community organizers, film directors, and especially politicians would all benefit from learning these skills.
+Parents, teachers, community organizers, film directors, and especially politicians would all benefit from learning these skills.”

 Leadership Through Relationship